Charles City County, Virginia: Black Americans

-African-Americans

 With the growth of tobacco as a cash crop, demand for workers increased.
 Twenty-three African slaves were known to have been brought to Charles City County before 1660.
 During the late 1600s and early 1700s, African slave labor rapidly supplanted European indentured servants.
 By the eighteenth century, slaves had become the major source of agricultural labor in the Virginia Colony, then devoted primarily to the labor-intensive commodity crop of tobacco.

-The earliest record of a free black living in Charles City County is the September 16, 1677 petition for freedom by a woman named Susannah.
+The earliest record of a free black living in Charles City County is the September 16, 1677, petition for freedom by a woman named Susannah.
 The Lott Cary House in the county has long been honored as the birth site of Lott Cary, a slave who purchased his freedom and that of his children.
 In the 19th century, he became a founding father of the new country of Liberia in Africa.

 Beginning as early as the 17th century, some planters freed individual slaves by manumission.
 Some free mixed-race families, established before the American Revolution, were formed by descendants of unions or marriages between white indentured or free women and African men, indentured, slave or free.
 Colonial law and the principle of partus sequitur ventrem, provided that children were born into the status of their mother.
 Thus, the mixed-race children of white women were born free.
 If illegitimate, they had to serve time in lengthy apprenticeships, but freedom gave them an important step forward.

 In the first two decades after the American Revolution, numerous planters in Charles City County freed their slaves, persuaded by Quaker, Baptist and Methodist abolitionists.
 Many free blacks settled together in today's Ruthville, Virginia, a crossroads and one of the first free-black communities in present-day Charles City County and the state of Virginia.
 The unincorporated town of Ruthville was the center of the county's free black population for many years.
 Following emancipation, Ruthville became the site of the Mercantile Cooperative Company and the Ruthville Training School.
 The United Sorghum Growers Club also met here.
 Known previously by several other names, the name "Ruthville" recalls local resident Ruth Brown.
 Her name was selected for the local Post Office established there in 1880.

-When the Union Army began recruiting black troops during the American Civil War, many African Americans from Charles City County enlisted.
+When the Union Army began recruiting black troops during the American Civil War, many black Americans from Charles City County enlisted.
 In 1864, United States Colored Troops stationed at Fort Pocahontas roundly repelled an attack by 2500 Confederate troops commanded by Major General Fitzhugh Lee, nephew of General Robert E. Lee.

 Virginia established statewide legal racial segregation when white Democrats regained control of the state legislature.
 They disfranchised most blacks at the turn of the century, maintaining this exclusion until after passage of civil rights legislation.
-In 1968, following passage of the federal Civil Rights Act and Voting Rights Act of the 1960s, and federal enforcement of the black franchise, James Bradby of Charles City County was the first African-American Virginian to be elected to the position of County Sheriff.
+In 1968, following passage of the federal Civil Rights Act and Voting Rights Act of the 1960s, and federal enforcement of the black franchise, James Bradby of Charles City County was the first black American Virginian to be elected to the position of County Sheriff.